Nowhere LandThe Null Handbook

 The portal deposits the travelers in a cobblestone square.
 Above them, the sky ripples like water—multiple suns and moons overlap in impossible configurations.
 Around them, stalls and shops materialize and fade like breath on glass.

-The Count The Count stands beside them, impeccably dressed, one hand resting on a leather-bound ledger.
+The Count stands beside them, impeccably dressed, one hand resting on a leather-bound ledger.

 "Welcome to The Market.
 Here, every transaction is recorded, every debt honored.
 You have questions.
 Good.
 Questions are valuable.
 Spend them wisely."